-In the previous tutorial you learned how DistilBERT, MobileBERT, and TinyBERT compress BERT.
-Now you put them to work: building a fake news detector and benchmarking all four models head-to-head to see which gives the best accuracy-per-second.
+In the previous tutorial we learned how DistilBERT, MobileBERT, and TinyBERT compress BERT.
+Now we put them to work.
+We build a fake news detector and benchmark all four models head to head.
+This shows us which one gives the best accuracy per second.

-The task is binary classification — label a news article as Real or Fake — and the workflow mirrors the BERT sentiment tutorial, so you will recognize most of it.
+The task is binary classification.
+We label a news article as Real or Fake.
+The workflow mirrors the BERT sentiment tutorial, so we will recognize most of it.

 Prerequisites: The BERT fine-tuning workflow and a Python environment with transformers, datasets, evaluate, scikit-learn, openpyxl, and torch.
 A GPU is recommended.